haoxx0351/Analysis-of-ACORN-HAI/README.md

 - `infection_types_index`: Infection types for each patient.
 - `baseline_outcomes_index`: Baseline and outcome-related variables.
 - `ast_all`: Antimicrobial susceptibility test (AST) results for all episodes.
-- `ast_all_index`: AST results for the index episode.
+- `ast_all_index`: AST results for the index episodes.
-- `anti_treat_index`: Antibiotic usage for the index episode.
+- `anti_treat_index`: Antibiotic usage for the index episodes.
 - `all_vap_bsi`: Relevant variables for all episodes.
-- `vap_bsi_index`: Relevant variables for the index episode.
+- `vap_bsi_index`: Relevant variables for the index episodes.
 - `df_ast`; `each_ast`: Prepare data for AST visualizations.

-For details on specific variables, refer to the [data directory](https://docs.google.com/spreadsheets/d/1vjWEZeZuSjVBDFOE1_vwWC4YEVcdSkaDV3bWvFfXKLc/edit?gid=891995523#gid=891995523).
+For details on specific variables, refer to the [data directory](https://docs.google.com/spreadsheets/d/1qLqACtCwm7IUfF0Fh_TJnrfE94kV-5Dq_Cn5IjIzS9c/edit?gid=766714505#gid=766714505).

 **Note:** The cleaned data files are ready for use in SPSS, STATA, R, or other statistical software.